Titicaca National Reserve

 • The reserve is home to endangered species such as the giant otter, Andean flamingo, and Titicaca water frog.

-• Lake Titicaca, located within the reserve, is the highest navigable lake in the world.
+• Lake Titicaca is the highest navigable lake in the world and central to the reserve’s cultural significance.

-• The Uros Floating Islands, made entirely of reeds, offer a unique cultural experience.
+• The Uros Floating Islands offer a unique cultural experience, showcasing the traditional lifestyle of the Uros people.

-• Puno is the nearest major city, and boat tours are available from there to explore the reserve.
+• Puno is the nearest major city, with boat tours available to explore the reserve.

 • Boats are the primary mode of transportation within the reserve.